The streets and Squares are filled with parades and a myriad of entertainment from the Santa Cruz de Tenerife Carnival.

 For those stopping in Santa Cruz, we would also advise simply heading out of your hotel and wandering through the streets to see what you can find .there are numerous events happening in every corner of the city and sometimes the best days are those that aren’t planned.

-The Carnival of Santa Cruz – immerse yourself in this iconic event
+Santa Cruz de Tenerife Carnival – immerse yourself in this iconic event

 There is no other event like this in the world.
 The usually quiet and laid back island of Tenerife comes alive for the carnival.
 Every city, town and village becomes awash with vibrant decorations, fantastic parades and a contagious party atmosphere.